-BREVISSIMA: The distich poster for today is In Coniuges.
-Click here for a full-sized view; the poem has a vocabulary list and an English translation, too.
+BREVISSIMA: The distich poster for today is Poenam Tandem Ferunt.
+Click here for a full-sized view.

 And here are today's proverbial LOLcats:

-MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simia et Piscatores, a story about "monkey see, monkey do."
+MILLE FABULAE: The fable from the Mille Fabulae et Una widget is Simia et Piscatores, a story of "monkey-see, monkey-do."

-FABULAE FACILES: The fable from the Fabulae Faciles widget is Poeta et Agricola, a story about different ways of being alone (this fable has a vocabulary list).
+FABULAE FACILES: The fable from the Fabulae Faciles widget is Gallus et Ancillae, a funny little fable about unintended consequences (this fable has a vocabulary list).

 GreekLOLz - and Latin and English, too.
 Below is one of my GreekLOLz; for the individual Greek, Latin and English versions of the graphic, see the blog post: Ἐλεύθεραι αἶγες ἀρότρων.
 Liberae sunt caprae ab aratris.
 The goats are free from the plow.